Fit as a Mama Bear

 2. Start With Full Body Workouts

 If you’re new to strength training, stick with 2–3 full-body workouts per week.
-They give you the most bang for your buck by hitting multiple muscle groups in one session, and they’re easier to recover from when you're just starting out.
+They give you the most bang for your buck by training multiple muscle groups in one session, and they’re easier to recover from when you’re just starting out.

 Twelve years into lifting, I still love full-body workouts (this 3-day dumbbell workout plan is a great example), and they’re ideal if you’re only working out a few times per week.
+Once you’ve built a solid base, you can move into more structured splits (like an upper/lower split) but you don’t need that yet.

 • Full body workout at home